ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 # Configuration

-When creating an editor in your page, it is possible to set up {@link module:core/editor/editorconfig~EditorConfig configurations} that change many of its aspects.
+When creating an editor in your page, it is possible to set up a {@link module:core/editor/editorconfig~EditorConfig configurations} that changes many of its aspects.
 For example:

 ```js
 ClassicEditor